eecs183/primer-spec/README.md

 </div>

 <br>

-This Jekyll theme is a fork from the [EECS 485 primer-spec](https://www.github.com/eecs485staff/primer-spec).
-That theme was forked in fall 2025, but shortly thereafter disconnected it from the EECS 485 spec to definitively prevent EECS 183-specific changes accidentally being PR'ed to the EECS 485 spec.
-This does complicate the receipt of updates from the 485 theme, but such updates seem rare anyway, and the benefits of having our own theme are significant.

-Please view the [EECS 183-specific theme features](specific_183.md).
-Furthermore, the original documentation for the EECS 485 primer spec is below.

----

 _Primer Spec is a Jekyll theme that makes long informative web pages (like project specifications!) easier to read.
 In addition to aesthetic styling, the theme generates a table of contents displayed in a sidebar.
 You can [preview the theme to see what it looks like](http://eecs485staff.github.io/primer-spec), or even [use it today](#usage)._